hamhands/patrickhammons.com/maps.md

 layout: gallery
 title: Maps
 permalink: /maps/
+galleryid: maps
 ---
-Hey these are some maps I made!
+Hey, I assembled some maps.
+Take a look why don't you?

 For more context, check out the <a href="./projects">projects page</a>